admiralorbiter/Polaris/ops/testdata/importer_golden_dataset_v0/README.md

 4. **Signal-specific dedupe**: Replay `volunteers_email_vs_phone.csv`.
 Verify each row auto-merges into the existing core volunteer via email or phone match (`core.rows_deduped_auto=2`) while preserving the latest contact info per precedence.
 5. **Partial/out-of-order simulations**: Re-run a subset of rows (e.g., only `vol-001` and `vol-phone-002`) to ensure the importer treats them idempotently—repeat runs should leave `rows_created` unchanged and only increment `rows_updated` when payloads differ.
 6. **Survivorship pair**: When validating steward overrides, execute `volunteers_survivorship_seed.csv` followed by `volunteers_survivorship_updates.csv`, updating expectations if precedence logic changes.

+### Sprint 5 Fuzzy Dedupe Playbook (prep)

+1. **Seed fuzzy baseline**: Run `volunteers_fuzzy_seed.csv` to add enriched volunteers (DOB, address, employer) that future fuzzy matches will reference.
+Confirm staging rows persist the additional attributes.
+2. **Execute fuzzy scenarios**: After the baseline run, process `volunteers_fuzzy_candidates.csv`.
+   - `fuzzy-candidate-001`: Expect a high-confidence score driven by matching DOB, address, and alternate phone/email aliases (auto-merge once thresholds configured ≥0.95).
+   - `fuzzy-candidate-002`: Expect a borderline score (nickname + nearby address).
+This should enqueue to the Merge UI review band so stewards can adjudicate.
+   - `fuzzy-candidate-003`: Expect a truly new volunteer—the differing DOB, city, and phone should drive the score below the review threshold.
+3. **Document scores**: Once Sprint 5 scoring is implemented, record the observed scores and decisions here so QA can regress future changes.
+4. **Automated regression**: Incorporate both CSVs into the fuzzy dedupe regression suite (planned Sprint 5) so candidate generation + merge outcomes stay stable over time.

 Re-run these scenarios whenever importer survivorship or dedupe logic evolves, and refresh the expected counters above so QA can quickly validate regression outcomes.